slimgroup/Software.SEG2020/zhang2020SEGwrw/README.md

 ## Software
 This software is divided as follows:

+ The ground truth data collected from the Gulf of Suez [Full.mat](https://slim.gatech.edu/PublicationsData/zhang2020SEGwrw/).

 *data/*:

- This directory contains the ground truth data collected from the Gulf of Suez, Jittered subsampling indexes and one unweighted initial prior information.
+ This directory contains Jittered subsampling indexes[ind.mat] and one unweighted initial prior information[Idx_30.mat].

 *script/*: